What is Culture Entropy?

 Unfortunately, most leaders and managers do not often know how to handle cultural entropy in their organization.
 This undermines efficiency, employee engagement, and commitment levels.
 And as cultural entropy increases, the level of cohesion and trust in the business diminishes.
 It is because of this, that transformation needs to stem from above since the primary source of negative energy in any organization is rooted in the leadership.

-Conversely, when leaders and managers engage using considerate behaviours, they cultivate an atmosphere of open discourse where employees are encouraged to be responsible and accountable for their work.
-Everyone in the organisation gains a sense of commitment to anchor their efforts towards a common direction.
+Conversely, when leaders and managers engage using considerate behaviors, they cultivate an atmosphere of open discourse where employees are encouraged to be responsible and accountable for their work.
+Everyone in the organization gains a sense of commitment to anchor their efforts towards a common direction.
 This way, cultural entropy shrinks while employee engagement flourishes.

 Culture Entropy is Comprised of Three Factors

-Factors That Slow down Organisations and Prevent Rapid Decision-making
+Factors That Slow down Organizations and Prevent Rapid Decision-making

 Factors That Cause Friction